MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-I-Comptroller-Currency-Department-Treasury/part-192-Conversions-Mutual-Stock-Form/subpart-A-Standard-Conversions/subjectgroup-ECFR0c9859de150fa63-Vote-Members/section-192.240.md

-##### § 192.240 What must I submit after the members' meeting? #####
+##### § 192.240 Submission of documents to the appropriate Federal banking agency after the members' meeting. #####

-(a) Promptly after the members' meeting, you must file all of the following information with the appropriate OCC licensing office if you are a Federal savings association, and with the appropriate FDIC region if you are a state savings association.
+(a) *Filings after members' meeting.* Promptly after the members' meeting, a savings association must file all of the following information with the appropriate OCC licensing office, if the savings association is Federally-chartered, and with the appropriate FDIC region if the savings association is State-chartered.

 (1) A certified copy of each adopted resolution on the conversion.